4KiB/vendored-v/README.md

 Lines beginning with `+` reference a directory relative to the project root:

 ```
+patch/
   fix.patch
   build.sh
   path/to/override.txt
   another/path/0001.patch
   another/path/0002.patch
 ```

+The `.vendor` line can have an optional trailing slash, i.e. `+patch` or `+patch/` for readability that the reference is to a directory.
 The directory layout mirrors that of the repository.
 Files ending in `.patch` apply within the listed directory, otherwise copy over as-is.

 Further, it's important to discard .git to (a) keep the resulting repository from getting too large and (b) avoid confusing `git` by nesting projects.
 The